-47. Responsibility for the electromagnetic spectrum
+59. Responsibility for the electromagnetic spectrum

-- The ownership of the radio frequency spectrum for use in electronic communications and radiocommunications in St Helena vests exclusively in the St Helena Government. - (2) The Regulator is responsible for the management and control of the radio frequency spectrum. - (3) Where St Helena is party to an international agreement relating to the provision of mutual assistance in relation to harmful interference, a request for assistance may not be made by any person in or on behalf of St Helena except with the authority of the Attorney-General or Governor acting in their discretion.
+- (1) The Government is the custodian of the radio frequency spectrum for use in electronic communications and radiocommunications in St Helena. - (2) The Regulator is responsible for the management and assignment of the radio frequency spectrum. - (3) Where St Helena is party to an international agreement relating to the provision of mutual assistance in relation to harmful interference, a request for assistance may not be made by any person in or on behalf of St Helena except with the authority of the Attorney General or Governor acting in their discretion.

-48. Duties of Regulator when carrying out radio frequency spectrum functions
+60. Duties of Regulator when carrying out radio frequency spectrum functions

-- (1) When carrying out the functions under this Part, the Regulator must have regard to- - (a) the extent to which the radio frequency spectrum is available for use, or further use, for radiocommunications, - (b) the demand for use of the radio frequency spectrum for radiocommunications, - (c) the demand that is likely to arise in the future for use of the radio frequency spectrum for radiocommunications, and - (d) existing licences under this Ordinance. - (2) The Regulator must also have regard to the desirability of promoting- - (a) the efficient management and use of the part of the radio frequency spectrum available for radiocommunications and electronic communications, - (b) the economic and other benefits that may arise from use of radiocommunications and electronic communications services using radio frequency spectrum,

-- (c) the development of innovative services, and - (d) competition in the provision of all electronic communications services, subject to the grant of any exclusive rights. - (3) If it appears to the Regulator that any of the Regulator's duties under this Part conflict with any of the Regulator's duties under Parts 5 or 6 the Regulator must give priority to the duties under those Parts.
+- (1) When carrying out the functions under this Part, the Regulator must have regard to- - (a) the extent to which the radio frequency spectrum is available for use, or further use, for radiocommunications, - (b) the demand for use of the radio frequency spectrum for radiocommunications, - (c) the demand that is likely to arise in the future for use of the radio frequency spectrum for radiocommunications, and - (d) existing licences under this Ordinance. - (2) The Regulator must also promote- - (a) the efficient management and use of the part of the radio frequency spectrum available for radiocommunications and electronic communications, - (b) the economic and other benefits that may arise from use of radiocommunications and electronic communications services using radio frequency spectrum, - (c) the development of innovative services, and - (d) competition in the provision of all electronic communications services, subject to the grant of any exclusive rights. - (3) If it appears to the Regulator that any of the Regulator's duties under this Part conflict with any of the Regulator's duties under Parts 556 or 657 the Regulator must give priority to the duties under those Parts.